Parenting Arrangements

 2. Limited or Binding Child Support Agreements.
 Parents may reach their own agreement about the payment of child support without the involvement of the CSA and have it formalised through a Limited Child Support Agreement or a Binding Child Support Agreement.

-3. There are legal rights and obligations attached to these agreements, and certain steps must be undertaken to ensure the agreement is legally binding and enforceable.
+There are legal rights and obligations attached to these agreements, and certain steps must be undertaken to ensure the agreement is legally binding and enforceable.
 If you are considering entering into a Child Support Agreement you should obtain quality legal advice at an early stage.

 It may be necessary to seek legal advice in relation to an assessment of child support made by the Child Support Agency (CSA).
-Whether you’re the payee or the payer, it is not uncommon for parents to dispute the level of child support assessed and/or the manner in which the assessment has been calculated.
+Whether you are the payee or the payer, it is not uncommon for parents to dispute the level of child support assessed and/or the manner in which the assessment has been calculated.

 The CSA has a set procedure for review (and sometimes further review) of an assessment.
 If you are unhappy with or believe the assessment made by the CSA is not fair, speak to our experienced child support lawyers about the review process before completing the documents associated with a review application.